-Prior to launching a career in digital culture commentary she was a renowned (and controversial) video game writer and critic focused on trying to grow the damn things up a little.
-Most recently, she was editor-in-chief of Offworld, Boing Boing’s site dedicated to unsung voices and alternative culture in video games.
-With senior editor Laura Hudson on board Offworld successfully raised over $65,000 to create a hardcover collection of games writing entirely by women and people of color.
+I spent ten years as an overly renowned and controversial video game critic.
+In that last year, I launched and was editor-in-chief of Offworld, Boing Boing’s site dedicated to unsung voices and alternative culture in video games.
+When we were finished with the site, senior editor Laura Hudson spearheaded The Offworld Collection, a hardcover collection of our site’s games writing, entirely by women and people of color.

-She was a longtime featured columnist for Edge magazine, Kotaku, and Vice’s Creators Project and VICE UK and her features have appeared at Polygon and Boing Boing.
-She used to be NYLON Guys’ games editor, and in the past she’s contributed to Rock Paper Shotgun, Shut Up & Sit Down, Slate, The Atlantic, Paste, The New Statesman, The Guardian, The New Inquiry, the Columbia Journalism Review, TIME and others.
+During my time in games I was editor at large at Gamasutra, where I did a lot of game industry and design analysis and reporting, was a longtime featured columnist for Edge magazine, Kotaku, Vice’s Creators Project and VICE UK and wrote features for the likes of Polygon, Boing Boing, Rock Paper Shotgun, Shut Up & Sit Down, Slate, The Atlantic, Paste, The New Statesman, The Guardian, The New Inquiry, the Columbia Journalism Review, TIME and others.